Spiritual discernment is knowing God’s will in particular circumstances.

 So the longer you persist in godly living, the more confident you become in future decisions.
 And it all starts with a test-drive.

-3. CONFESS ANY SIN: To keep out anything that would desensitize you to God’s leading and commit this decision to Jesus.
+Confess, repent, and stay away from any sin that would desensitize you to God’s leading.
+And commit this decision to Jesus.

 How Can I Be Sure I Made the Right Decision?

 There is no need to be anxious about discerning God’s will for you (Matt.
 6:31–32).
 If it matters to you, it matters to God because YOU matter to God.

 You can trust Him.
 God cares about every aspect of your life, and he knows what you need.
 He won’t take advantage of your faith.
 He’ll honor it.